 But, In the rush for convenience, we often overlook some of the nuances on the packing such as what type of coffee it is, and how to best prepare it.

 Do you know that they have a tiny number printed on the packaging?
-So why are Dolce Gusto pods numbered?
+Or what the green bars mean?
 In this article, we’re going to explain two common questions about Dolce Gusto capsules.

 - What the numbers on the pods mean

 - What the bar scale icon on the pods mean

 Why are Dolce Gusto pods numbered?